jcs-instructor/mobtimer/backlog.md

 # Between sessions

 Ethan:
+- [ ] See "Tests are failing in requestResponse.mockSocket.integration.test.ts" below
 - [ ] **Make yarn build scripts run sequentially**
 - [ ] **Don't show error when trying to remove a file that doesn't exist** in scripts
 - [ ] **Make yarn build scripts run sequentially**